physionetchallenges/physionetchallenges.github.io/2024/index.md

 Your code should learn from, and must be able to recover waveforms and/or classify, a diversity of ECG images.
 The above images are only a few examples of the diverse synthetic and real ECG images that we will use for the Challenge.

-For the initial training set, we are using the waveforms and classes from the [PTB-XL](https://www.nature.com/articles/s41597-020-0495-6) [dataset](https://physionet.org/content/ptb-xl/) with the [provided synthetic ECG image generator](https://github.com/alphanumericslab/ecg-image-kit/tree/main/codes/ecg-image-generator).
-For now, we are using normal and abnormal classes as defined by the PTB-XL datasetThe teams can use this software to augment the training set with various artifacts.
+For the initial training set, we are using the waveforms and classes from the [PTB-XL](https://www.nature.com/articles/s41597-020-0495-6) [dataset](https://physionet.org/content/ptb-xl/), which has 21,799 12-lead ECG recordings.
+For now, we are using normal and abnormal classes as defined by the PTB-XL dataset.
+The teams may augment these data these additional datasets, including (but not restricted to) the following sources:

+- [The PhysioNet Challenge 2021 Datasets](https://physionet.org/content/challenge-2021/) (88,253 12-lead ECG recording from seven sources)
+- [The CODE-15% dataset](https://zenodo.org/records/4916206) (345,779 12-lead ECG recordings from one source)

+If you use additional data, then please cite them appropriately to clarify your method and provide attribution to the data contributors.

+The [ECG-Image-Kit synthetic ECG image generator](https://github.com/alphanumericslab/ecg-image-kit/tree/main/codes/ecg-image-generator) augments the training set with various artifacts.
 Note that the teams need to create a much wider variety of the training set than the default parameters provide, e.g., adding white space at the top, moving the ECGs around, adding noise and other artifacts, changing font sizes and types, etc., to better capture the realism and diversity of ECG images.

 For the initial validation set, we are using waveforms and classes (normal and abnormal) from a separate database.
 The held-out validation set will contain the same (or a subset of the) classes as the public training set.